coynestevencharles/forex_env/README.md

-# ForexTradingEnv
-A flexible environment for currency trading with reinforcement learning.
+Contains ForexTradingEnv, a flexible environment for currency trading with reinforcement learning.
 Follows the gym interface.

 The code for this project was based on [gym-anytrading](https://github.com/AminHP/gym-anytrading) and [Stock-Trading-Environment](https://github.com/notadamking/Stock-Trading-Environment).